zammad/zammad-admin-documentation/channels/email/accounts/managing-accounts.delete-note.rst

       to delete it.

    Groups need an assigned an address to send outgoing emails.
-   If you delete a group’s assigned address, agents belonging to that group won’t be able to send emails until you assign it a new one.
+   If you delete a group's assigned address, agents belonging to that group won't be able to send emails until you assign it a new one.